-12. How do we get a copy of our marriage certificate?
+How do we get a copy of our marriage certificate?
 At the time you buy your marriage license, you can arrange with the town clerk to mail you a certified copy of your certificate as soon as your marriage has been recorded.
-The cost is \$10 for the certified copy along with the \$60 for the license purchase (\$10 + \$60 = \$70).
+The cost is \$10 for the certified copy along with the \$45 for the license purchase (\$10 + \$45 = \$55).
 Or, two weeks or more after the ceremony, you can request, in person or in writing, additional copies from the town clerk's office where you bought your license for the same \$10 fee.
-Or, six or more weeks after your ceremony, you may request, in person or in writing, a certified copy from the Vermont Department of Health, Vital Records Office for \$10.
+Or, six or more weeks after your ceremony, you may request, in person or in writing, a certified copy from the Vermont Department of Health, Vital Records Unit for \$10.
 In either case, you will receive a copy of the original certificate, embossed with the town or state seal, signed and dated by the appropriate official.
+This copy is accepted for all legal purposes as proof of a valid marriage.